“We have to return to this foundation and start over again

 consequence happens (at least initially).
 Think of it as a leaky-balloon

 universe.
-As the quantity of air is "expanded" or inflated by pumping
+As the quantity of air is "expanded" or inflated by pumping air

-pinhole leaks.
+leaks.
 With luck, a temporary equilibrium may be achieved.
 Anyway, metaphor

 aside, the end result is a nominally static universe —a

 universe balanced between runaway expansion and runaway contraction.

-In 1917 Einstein constructed a mathematical version of the static
+In 1917 Einstein constructed a mathematical version of

-balanced.
+was precariously balanced.
 The slightest disturbance between cosmological

 "inflation" and "dissipation" resulted in the unmistakable instability of

 feedback amplification.
 In other words Einstein’s model wouldn’t work.